-- The Georgia Department of Behavioral Health & Developmental Disabilities launched the Georgia Covid-19 Emotional Support Line.
+• The Georgia Department of Behavioral Health & Developmental Disabilities launched the Georgia Covid-19 Emotional Support Line.
 The phone number is 866-399-8938.
-Additional details and resources are listed on the flyer. - The National Alliance on Mental Illness Georgia is offering Mental Health Support Webinars in April on Thursdays from 12 p.m. to 1 p.m.
-The webinars are listed on their website.
+Additional details and resources are listed on the flyer.

 Georgia Division of Family & Children Services

 To limit the spread of COVID-19 and assist families, the Division of Family and Children Services (DFCS) requests that families with school-age children be allowed and encouraged to use district-issued student devices to access SNAP (Supplemental Nutrition Assistance Program), Medicaid or TANF (Temporary Assistance for Needy Families) applications and information remotely.